-If the matter is of a lengthy nature, you may wish to be placed on the agenda of the Board.
-It is necessary that a written request be given to the Superintendent of Schools at least 72 hours prior to the meeting.
+1. If the matter is lengthy in nature, it is advised that you request to be placed on the Board Meeting agenda.
+A written request must be submitted to the Superintendent at least 72 hours prior to the meeting.

 - In order to adhere to the proposed agenda, the Board President may limit the time any one speaker may consume in his/her presentation.

 - The Board will hear comments from the audience but may defer action until a subsequent meeting in order to gather information and study all aspects of the matter brought to their attention.